Recovering An Overpayment Of Wages – What Should You Do?

-Even in the most well-run of companies, mistakes can occur in payroll accounting which results in employees being paid more than they’re owed.
-When this happens, the most important thing for employers to understand is how to deal with recovering an overpayment of wages in the right way, so as to not cause any legal disputes on the matter.
+There are errors that can occur in payroll accounting which results in employees being paid more than they’re owed.
+Dealing with the recovering of an overpayment of wages needs to be done in the right way, so as to not cause any legal disputes on the matter.

 Backed By Law